ctechfilmuniversity/lecture_eidp/01_sessions/06/README.md

 ## Video

-[Here](https://owncloud.gwdg.de/index.php/s/l4E7Q60IrSezuVw) you find the recoding of the first session.
+[Here](https://owncloud.gwdg.de/index.php/s/l4E7Q60IrSezuVw) you find the recording of the session.
 The recording is only for members of this course.
 You are not allowed to share it.

 ## Script